sematext/docs/docs/monitoring/spm-client.md

-Title: Sematext Monitoring Agent Java
+Title: Sematext Monitoring Java Agent

 Sematext Monitoring agent is also known as SPM Monitor or SPM Client.

-The agent is open-source and its built-in integrations are published in [sematext-agent-integrations](https://github.com/sematext/sematext-agent-integrations) repo.
+The agent is open-source, written in Java (but not limited to monitoring Java!), with a number of built-in integrations available from the [sematext-agent-integrations](https://github.com/sematext/sematext-agent-integrations) repo.
 You can add your own integrations for monitoring additional infrastructure and services.
 Pull requests welcome!

 ### Capabilities

+This agent communicates with Sematext via HTTPS.
+It buffers data on disk in case it cannot immediately ship it, ensuring data is never lost.

 #### Infrastructure monitoring

 Lightweight and pluggable, this agent comes with a number of out of the box integrations.
 It has built-in support for collecting metrics from JMX, REST APIs, and from databases that support JDBC.

 #### Tracing